4T Trail

 Tram

-The tram’s shiny, pod-like cars whisk passengers downhill while providing panoramic views of the Willamette River, the city’s east side and the Cascade Mountains.
-One-way fares aren’t available on the tram, so you’ll need to purchase a round-trip pass from the terminal (which costs $5.65 each).
+The tram’s shiny, pod-like cars whisk passengers downhill while providing panoramic views of the Willamette River and Southeast Portland.
+On a clear day, you can even see Mount Hood in the distance.
+One-way fares aren’t available on the tram, so you’ll need to purchase a round-trip pass from the terminal (which costs $8 each).
 Note: The tram runs Monday-Saturday year-round.
 Visit www.gobytram.com for a full schedule.

 Trolley